srid/guide.cerveau.app/index.md

 - Browse your notes just as it looks on the statically generated site
 - Edit your notes, by saving directly to GitHub
-- Markdown editor with syntax highlighting
+- Markdown editor with syntax highlighting and link autocomplete

 ## What's coming next

-- Editor: Link autocomplete
 - Keyboard shortcuts: Ctrl+O to open; Ctrl+S to save

 ## Pricing & Open Source